This page is for healthcare providers. For more general information, see our Hepatitis page.

 - Cases will not resolve on their own.

-- The same day for cases of acute hepatitis A, B or E.
+- Within 24 hours—acute hepatitis A, B or E.

-- Within 3 days for pregnant women who test positive for hepatitis B surface antigen.
+- Within 3 days—hepatitis C (acute), hepatitis D (acute or chronic) and pregnant women who test positive for hepatitis B surface antigen.

-- Monthly for newly diagnosed cases of chronic hepatitis B or C.
+- Monthly—newly diagnosed cases of chronic hepatitis B or C.